WHERE COMMUNITY COMES TOGETHER

 Employment & Training: programs and workshops are available online; one-on-one job search support available by email and phone

-Newcomer Services: English classes and chats available online; settlement support available by email and phone
+Newcomer Services: English classes and chats available online; settlement and perinatal support available by email and phone

-Senior Services: assistance available by email and phone
+Senior Services: general assistance available by email and phone; weekly activities available by phone

-Urban Health & Homeless Services: Overdose Prevention Site, Corner Drop-in, financial trusteeship, Toronto Community Addiction Team, Toronto Drop-in Network, case management and peer programming are available in person, by email and telephone
+Urban Health & Homeless Services: Overdose Prevention Site, Corner Drop-in, financial trusteeship, Toronto Community Addiction Team, Toronto Drop-in Network, case management, housing services and peer programming are available in person, by email and telephone

 Youth Services: youth justice and diversion, general assistance and the Youth Arcade Studio are available by email, phone and online.